sammydowds/next-blog/notes/business_planning.md

 ![Figma Daily Business Planning](/figma_dbp.png)

-Tela nailed the changes and improvemnts I was looking for and also advised some changes I should make to the UX.
-Her help was invaluable to helping me getting this project done.
+Tela nailed the changes and improvements I was looking for and also advised some changes I should make to the UX.
+Her help was invaluable to helping me get this project done.

 ![Example Improvements](/example_improvements.png)
 ## Frontend Details